 Why we do them

-- you’ve been deliberately avoiding meeting your requirements
+- you’ve been deliberately not meeting your requirements

 - you need more or different help to address any issues you may be having